 “Today’s buyers are very pragmatic and analytical about deals and aren’t prepared to offer unreasonably high prices, disappointing the seller, which ends in very long discussions,” Thierry Leger, a member of the group management board at Zurich- based Swiss Re, said at a roundtable of reinsurance executives organized by Bloomberg News in Zurich.
 “Otherwise some of the assets would already now have been sold.”

 Reinsurers sit on record capital buffers, reluctant to spend the money on underwriting where they’re not getting the price they need for it to be profitable.
 That’s paving the way for possible share buybacks or higher dividends.
 Global capital reached $480 billion at the end of June, according to a report by Aon Benfield, the reinsurance broker of Aon Plc.
-(AON)
+(AON:US)

 “Generally, share buybacks or dividends would be better than exposing capital to underpriced risk,” said Amer Ahmed, chief executive officer of Allianz Re, the reinsurance arm of Munich-based Allianz SE, Europe’s biggest insurer.